 What is a Grand Jury subpoena?

-The Grand Jury is a body of twelve Kenton County residents empanelled to determine whether there is probable cause to charge a defendant with a felony.
+The Grand Jury is a body of twelve Kenton County residents impaneled to determine whether probable cause exists to charge a defendant with a felony.
 The Grand Jury meets in secret, meaning the proceedings are not open to the public.
 The Grand Jury is the only time a defendant is not permitted to be present for sworn testimony from a witness.
 If a defendant is indicted for a felony, he or she will eventually receive a recording of the Grand Jury testimony, if so requested.
 Failure to appear pursuant to a lawfully issued Grand Jury subpoena is punishable by the same Contempt of Court sanctions, including jail time, as any other subpoena.
-The Grand Jury meets every Thursday at 9:00am on the 8th Floor of the Kenton County Justice Center.
+The Grand Jury meets every Thursday at 9 am on the 8th Floor of the Kenton County Justice Center.

 Can I bring someone to court with me?

 You may bring friends or relatives with you to court, and they can probably sit in the courtroom while you testify, unless they are also witnesses.
 (Witnesses testify one at a time and generally wait outside the courtroom for their turn.
 This is called “sequestration.”)
-Our Victim’s Advocate may also be with you, if you request.
+Our Victim’s Advocate also may be with you, if you request her presence.

 How long will I be in court?

 The length of time it takes you to testify depends on your role in the case.
 Once the prosecutor is done asking questions, the defense attorney may ask questions as well.
 Some witnesses are done in a few minutes; other witnesses spend hours in the courtroom.
 If you have contacted your assigned prosecutor in advance, he or she will do their best to minimize the time you spend waiting to testify, but almost every witness will spend some time waiting outside the courtroom.
 You may want to bring a magazine or book to help pass the time.